debjones513/Highspot/README.md

 entries to find the update data.
 This becomes an n^2 algorithm if every entry in mixtape.json's playlists is being changed (where n is number of playlists).
 A log base 2 algorithm could be used with sorted data.
-If the file data is sorted, you could batching through both files in alpha-numeric order, then the look up in changes-file is no longer n operations, but 'entires in the batch' operations.
+If the file data is sorted, you could batching through both files in alpha-numeric order, then the look up in changes-file is no longer n operations, but 'entries in the batch' operations.

 I will stop here due to time constaints - interesting problem...